anandijain/learning/random/school/quotes.md

 and maintenance.
 The labour, on the contrary, of artificers, manufacturers, and merchants naturally does fix and realise itself in some such vendible commodity.
+	* 58: The quantity brought thither will soon be sufficient to supply the effectual demand.
+All the different parts of its price will soon sink to their natural rate, and the whole price to its natural price.
+The natural price, therefore, is, as it were, the central price, to which the prices of all commodities are continually gravitating.
+Different accidents may sometimes keep them suspended a good deal above it, and sometimes force them down even somewhat be- low it.
+But whatever may be the obstacles which hinder them from settling in this center of repose and continuance, they are con- stantly tending towards it.
+The whole quantity of industry annually employed in order to bring any commodity to market, naturally suits itself in this man- ner to the effectual demand.
+It naturally aims at bringing always that precise quantity thither which may be sufficient to supply, and no more than supply, that demand.
 	* Smith 59 though the market price of every particular commodity is in this manner continually gravitating, if one may say so, towards the natural price, yet sometimes particular accidents, sometimes